haskell-game/sdl2/README.md

    exposed in the high-level bindings.

+2. The above can be somewhat laborious - an easier way to find out what's missing is to write code.

+   * http://www.willusher.io/pages/sdl2/ is a collection of tutorials for C++.
+   * http://lazyfoo.net/tutorials/SDL/index.php is another collection of C++ tutorials.

-2. The above can be somewhat laborious - an easier way to find out what's missing is to write code. http://www.willusher.io/pages/sdl2/ is a collection of tutorials for C++.
-These would be useful if they were translated to Haskell, and we'd be happy to store this code in this repository.
+   Both of these would be useful if they were translated to Haskell, and we'd be happy to store this code in this repository.

 3. Documentation is welcome, but may not be the best use of your time as we are currently in a period of rapid development as we find the most productive